photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

 docker-compose exec photoprism photoprism migrations run -f
 ```

 The `-f` flag instructs the `photoprism migrations run` subcommand to re-run previously failed migrations.
-Use the `--help` flag to see other options or learn more about terminal commands in our [introduction](../docker-compose.md#command-line-interface), which also includes additional examples.
+Use `--help` to see the command help.

 ##### Complete Rescan #####

-We recommend that you always **perform a full rescan after a schema migration**, especially if problems such as missing data or incorrect sort orders persist.
+We recommend that you always **perform a rescan after a schema migration**, especially if problems persist.
 You can either start a [rescan from the user interface](../../user-guide/library/originals.md) by navigating to *Library* > *Index*, checking "Complete Rescan", and then clicking "Start", or by running this command in a terminal:

 ```bash
 docker-compose exec photoprism photoprism index -f